geudde/attic-chest/pages/04.season-3/18.meeting-39/02.convict/docs.md

 &emsp;More terrible images there.
 His bones are consum’d, and his lifeblood is dried
 &emsp;In wishes the past to undo;
-And his crime, thro’ the pain that o’erwhilm him descried
+And his crime, thro’ the pain that o’erwhelm him descried
 &emsp;Still blackens and grows on his view.

 When from his dark synod, or blood-seeking field